|Robot vacuums mentioned in the article|

 Both build the same way.
-The Xiaowa keeps the typical Xiaomi minimalist style coming in a black and white color combination and only three small buttons on the lid.
+The Xiaowa keeps the typical Roborock minimalist style coming in a black and white color combination and only three small buttons on the lid.
 The dustbin is hiding under the lid and is easy to pull out.
 Underneath you will find a side sweeper and bristle brush.
 Along with this, the Xiaowa has two large wheels that allow the robot to cross a slope up to 20mm in height.
 There are sensors located all over the machine's body preventing it from falling by detecting obstacles.
 Overall, the Xiaowa looks fantastic!
-The newest Xiaowa E35 comes in an amazing dark grey color.
+The newest Roborock Xiaowa E35 comes in an amazing dark grey color.

 Cleaning Performance & Battery Life

 Along with a powerful motor, the side brush sweeps all the dust and dirt, while the main brush helps scratch it from the floor, then transferring the mess to the dust box.
 The suction power is strong enough for ridding thin and medium-pile carpets of pet hair, leaving your floors clean.
 The Xiaowa also works great on a bare floor catching every small particle in its path.

-Both robots have the same dustbox capacity holding 640ml of dirt.
+Both robots have the same dustbin capacity holding 640ml of dirt.

 The Roborock Xiaowa Lite, E2, and E3 come with the Mi Home app.
 It allows you to manually manage the robot's movements, set the cleaning mode you need, schedule it to work at a specific time, see the battery life, and the accessories level life.
 The Xiaowa (E2) and E3 support to watch they create a map in real-time.